 Many people are afraid of or superstitious of black cats, broken mirrors and walking under ladders around Friday the 13th, which will take place this December.
-However, what’s even more cause for caution is all the hidden risks that can be present in daily life.
+However, what’s even more cause for caution is all the hidden safety risks that can be present in daily life.
 Check out these top 13 risks to be aware of:

 Next to texting and driving, eating while driving is one of the most common forms of distracted driving.
 Reaction time drops by nearly 50% while eating.
 Next time you pick up food, make sure to wait until arrival before eating.

 Without proper vehicle maintenance, driving a car can pose some risks.
 Change the oil in the vehicle as recommended, get tires checked regularly and make sure to have roadside assistance as part of your insurance policy.